loui013/reasoning-LLM-relevance/README.md

-  "llm_relevance": int, # Relevance label assigned by LLM (-1 if not in format ##final score: X) "total tokens": int, # Total tokens used, i.e. input + output tokens "output tokens": int, # Tokens used for reasoning and final answer "elapsed time": float # Total time from first response to completion current line in seconds }`
+  "llm_relevance": int, # Relevance label assigned by LLM (-1 if not in format ##final score: X) "total tokens": int, # Total tokens used, i.e. input + output tokens "output tokens": int, # Tokens used for reasoning and final answer "elapsed time": float # Total time from first response to completion of current line in seconds }